Schaka/janitorr/README.md

 If you restart more often than once a week or have a very low powered server, this is now recommended.
 That image is always tagged `:native-stable`.
 To get a specific version, use `:native-v1.x.x`.
 While I do publish an arm64 version of this image, it is mostly untested.
-It also requires you to map application.yml slightly differently - see below:
+The healthcheck also work slightly differently, see below:

 ```yml
 version: '3'